svenriebedell/Intune/README.md

 #Remediation/Detection operations:

-Configure BIOS passwords
+Configure BIOS passwords  -  Setting Admin PW on machines without AdminPW

-Configure BIOS attribute(s)
+Configure BIOS attribute(s) - Setting Fastboot and Thermal Settings

-Configure BIOS Password change after specific time
+Configure BIOS Password change after specific time - helping Admin to renew BIOS Admin PW on a regular base

-Checking/update missing critical drivers
+Checking/update missing critical drivers - Using Dell Command Update to identify devices with critical driver updates missing

-Checking/Configure Display settings
+Checking/Configure Display settings - Usind Dell Display Manager to set ComfortView on Dell Displays

-Checking Dell SafeBIOS status
+Checking Dell SafeBIOS status - Using Trusted Device Agent to identify devices where BIOS settings need to change for Idicators of Attack requirements

+Checking Warrenty Time - Using Dell Command Monitor for check duration time of warranty and inform user by notification if it less 45 days

 #Custom Compliance:
-Checking Support Contract
+Checking Support Contract - Checikg with Dell Comma´nd Monitor rest time of support

-Checking Dell SafeBIOS
+Checking Dell SafeBIOS - Using Dell Trusted Device Security Assesement to check all security values of a device

-Checking missing critical drivers
+Checking missing critical drivers - Using Dell Command Update to identify devices with critical driver updates missing

-Checking chassis intrusion
+Checking chassis intrusion - Using Dell Command Monitor to check if device chassis was opened